-Your child won’t necessarily experience all (or if your lucky, even any) of these signs.
+Your child won’t necessarily experience all (or if you’re lucky, even any) of these signs.
 But you will generally notice a couple of them each time your babe is cutting a tooth.

 1. Excessive drooling